leonmax/philip/README.md

             servicePort: 10000
 ```

-when specify your profile as stage (`phili -p stage app.yml`), you got a final config like below:
+when specify your profile as stage (`philip -p stage app.yml`), you got a final config like below:

 ``` yaml
 id: ./python-8001-10001